lse-ds105/ds105a-project-chadgpt/docs/index.md

 ### Part 2 📊Analysis
 <iframe src="interactive_plot.html" style="width:100%; height:700px; border:none;"></iframe>
-This plot shows that there is no clear relationship between the popularity of a recipe (using Reddit upvote ratio as a proxy) and the healthiness of a recipe (using calorie count as a proxy)-- this shows that our hypothesis is incorrect!
+The above plot shows that there is no clear relationship between the popularity of a recipe (using Reddit upvote ratio as a proxy) and the healthiness of a recipe (using calorie count as a proxy)-- this shows that our hypothesis is incorrect!
 By choosing select flairs on the legend, we see that this lack of correlation holds regardless of the category of food that the recipe falls under.
 One possible reason for this lack of correlation is that the motivation behind upvoting may extend beyond the perceived healthiness of a recipe.
 Visual appeal, creativity, the story behind the recipe, or a desire to support the OP (Original Poster) can all influence upvotes more than nutritional content.

 <iframe src="upvote_ratio_vs_bbcgf_rating" style="width:100%; height:700px; border:none;"></iframe>
 We observe a strong association between higher Reddit upvote ratios and higher BBC Good Food ratings.
 One possible reason is that some recipes may have a universal appeal due to their taste or prevalance across many cuisines.
 These recipes naturally attract positive attention and higher ratings on platforms like BBC Good Food and similarly receive more upvotes on Reddit due to their broad appeal.